Priya2191-dev/Vehicle-brake-automation-framework/README.md

 ---

-Step 3 — Brake Simulation Engine

-The **simulation** folder contains the braking physics model.

-It simulates:

-• vehicle deceleration
-• brake pressure effect
-• speed reduction

----

-Step 4 — Digital Twin Vehicle Model
+Step 3 — Digital Twin Vehicle Model

 The **digital_twin** folder creates a virtual representation of the vehicle.

 It simulates:

-• vehicle speed
+vehicle speed
-• mass
+mass
-• braking force
+braking force
-• acceleration
+acceleration

 This allows the automation framework to test braking logic without a real vehicle.

+---

+Step 4 - Automated Braking Scenarios

+The **scenario** folder creates to simulate automated braking when an obstacle is detected.

+If vehicle speed is high and obstacle distance is small, it triggers braking automatically.

 ---